GTAmodding/gta3script-specs/SPECIFICATION.md

 **Semantics**

-The command `{` activates a lexical scope where local variables can be declared or used.
+The command `{` activates a lexical scope where local variables can be declared.

-The command `}` finishes such a lexical scope.
+The command `}` leaves the active lexical scope.

-The active scope is finished when control-flow of a script is transferred to outside the active lexical scope by a jump.

-The transfer of control to the middle of a inactive lexical scope activates it.
+The transfer of control to any of the statements within the scope block activates it.

+The execution of a jump to outside the scope block leaves the lexical scope.

-Transfer of control to a subroutine shall not deactivate the active scope.
-The behaviour of the script is unspecified if such a subroutine activates another lexical scope.
+Performing a subroutine call shall not leave the active scope.
+The name of local variables become hidden if the subroutine is not within the scope block.
+The behaviour of the program is unspecified if such a subroutine activates another lexical scope.

+Leaving a lexical scope causes the storage for the declared local variables to be reclaimed.

 ### Variable Statements